ssciwr/sustainable_development_course/unit5/README.md

 Please watch the [video]() to learn about the importance of software testing, types of software tests, test-driven development and the unittest module.

 # 2. Write your own unit test in the unittest framework
-Write an example function in python that is to be tested using unittest and different assert methods, as explained in the video.
+Write an example function in Python that is to be tested using unittest and different assert methods, as explained in the video.
 Try what happens if your test fails.

 # 3. Video: Unit 5, part 2
 Please watch the [video]() to learn about the pytest syntax and features.